ryantherileyman/riley-sfml-utils/README.md

 [SFML](https://www.sfml-dev.org/index.php) is distributed under the zlib/png license.

+## r3-SfmlGeometryUtils
+The r3-SfmlGeometryUtils library contains general-purpose geometry features that don't exist in the core SFML library.

+As of version 1.1, this only includes a basic `Ellipse` class (similar to the SFML Rect class).

 ## r3-SfmlTextUtils
 The r3-SfmlTextUtils library contains additional features for rendering large blocks of text in a graphics context.